tacheometry/testez-companion/README.md

 ## Known issues (contributions welcome)

--   The plugin install command only works on `win32` systems.
-For installing the plugin on other systems, users will have to drag the `TestEZ Companion.rbxmx` over to Studio, and click `Save as Local Plugin`.
+-   The `testez-inspector.installPlugin` command only works on `win32` systems.
+For installing the plugin on other systems, users will have to run `command:testez-inspector.buildPlugin`, then drag the `TestEZ Companion.rbxmx` over to Studio, and click `Save as Local Plugin`.

 ## Contributing